Food composition.

 Training for strength may boost our moods

 Strength training can help boost our mood as when exercising we release feel-good endorphins.
-This explains why you feel “just amazing!” after strength training and you feel like you could do just about anything.
+This explains why you feel “amazing!” after strength training and you feel like you could do just about anything.
 Just about..!
 Strength training is of course going to make us stronger but we can also notice increases in muscle mass.
 Both of these things can improve our self-esteem.

 How you should be strength training as a beginner